 Welcome to the United States: settling in to your new home abroad

-We caught up with some of our more established students, and asked how they managed to settle in and feel at home when they first arrived in the United States.
+We caught up with students studying all over America, and asked how they managed to settle in and feel at home when they first arrived in the United States.

 Connect with people and make friends

 I highly encourage people to come here, explore your options, educate yourself, and just be a part of this huge friendly community.”